Amusanolabisi/Agricultural-Supply-Chain-Performance-Analysis/README.md

 🌦️ Performance varies significantly across Dry, Off, and Wet seasons — key intelligence for storage and distribution planning

 ✨ Special Feature — Custom Tooltip

 The Power BI dashboard includes a custom tooltip that displays farmer-level detail on hover — including Farmer ID, crop, quantity harvested, and net profit — without leaving the main dashboard view.
 This was intentionally designed to improve the user experience and make the dashboard more intuitive for stakeholders.

 🛠️ Tools Used

-Tool                      Purpose

-SQL                       Data extraction and querying
+SQL- Data extraction and querying

-Python                    Data cleaning and exploratory analysis
+Python- Data cleaning and exploratory analysis

-Excel                     Data validation and modelling
+Excel- Data validation and modelling

-Power BI                  Dashboard, visualization, and custom tooltip
+Power BI- Dashboard, visualization, and custom tooltip

 📁 Repository Structure
 agric-supply-chain-analysis/

-│

 ├── agric_supply_chain_queries.sql      # SQL queries for data extraction